top of page

 The Altar and the Shadowless Mountain

 From that moment on, one of our most urgent tasks is to bring our hearts back to their original purity—a heart as fresh and unstained as that of a newborn.
-This is our part of the promise with Eternal Mother.
+This is our part of the promise made with Eternal Mother.

 When I first reached this part of the sutra, it moved me to tears.
-Something inside me shifted.
+Something inside shifted.
 I thought about how Eternal Mother has been waiting since the very beginning, ready to give everything to bring us back.

 Kneeling at the altar before the Mother Lamp, with two smaller lamps beside it, we stand where the slopes of three sacred mountains meet.
 Here, kowtowing is more than ritual—it is the heart speaking without words.